Luciousdev/warframe-check-similar-colours/README.md

 A lot of inspiration for this came from [https://gluckogon.github.io/warframe/wf_colors/index.html](https://gluckogon.github.io/warframe/wf_colors/index.html).
 Go check it out, it is an amazing project!
 This project was made in a couple hours, so might get some fixes and changes soon.

+### Why?

+Personally I have experiences multiple times that I wanted a colour for a fashion but that I don't have a certain palette.
+Searching which colour from a palette I do have is quite a hassle.
+This makes it really easy to find comparable colours.

 ## How to run locally

 Due to how most browsers work with the module import in js, if you run it with file:// it will not work due to CORS.
 If you have python installed run the following command to spin up a small live server.